andreamussap/AFMussap-Tech-Shopping-List/docs/items.md

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-button-edit-list.png)

-In the same way, to delete a list just slide it to the right and tap the button *Delete*
+In the same way, to delete an item, slide it to the right and tap the button *Delete*

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-button-delete-list.png "Delete a List").

-At the end of this tutorial, you will have your Shopping list populated with its items.
+At the end of this tutorial, your Shopping list is ready.

-Now  refer to [Tutorial - Sum Total Purchased](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/total_amount.md) to learn more about this section.
+Refer to [Tutorial - Sum Total Purchased](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/total_amount.md) to learn more about this section.